 So, like with wine, the same secondary compounds that the plants use for survival can be used by us and the animals to improve and regain health (the animals already knew this, of course!).

 As I was reading everything I could find on Zoopharmacognosy and plants, I came across the book “Wild Health” by Cindy Engel (read my review here), read it in one sitting, and that did it.
 I knew I had to learn more.
-I bought Caroline Ingraham’s Animal Aromatics Workbook and read it on a flight to San Diego (for the first time in my life, I was disappointed when we landed because I had to put the book down!) and as soon as I got back to Boston, I signed up for her diploma program.
+I bought Caroline Ingraham’s workbook and read it on a flight to San Diego (for the first time in my life, I was disappointed when we landed because I had to put the book down!) and as soon as I got back to Boston, I signed up for her diploma program.